Reading time: 10 min.

 Dr. Michael May (FRCS)

-Updated on February 2, 2024
+Updated on November 12, 2024

-If you are wondering how effective steroid injections for hair loss are in treating alopecia areata, you are likely one of the 2% of the worldwide population who is experiencing this condition [1].
+If you are wondering how effective steroid injections for hair loss are in treating alopecia areata, you are likely one of the 2% of the worldwide population who is experiencing this hair loss condition [1].
 The good news is that intralesional steroid injections were found to improve symptoms in over 60-80% of cases of mild and moderate alopecia areata [2][3].
-However, they are less efficient in treating its severe forms, such as alopecia totalis
+However, they are less efficient in treating its severe forms, such as alopecia totalis.

 Of course, like most medications, steroid injections can also have unwanted side effects.
 Depending on the type of medication used, you may be experiencing symptoms such as pain and bruising, infection, scalp folliculitis or scalp atrophy [5][6].
 People who are sensitive to corticosteroids or have other health conditions may suffer even more severe reactions.
 However, your trichologist will help you weigh the benefits of this treatment against its risks.